Building information modeling: Definition

 Traditional building design was largely reliant upon two-dimensional technical drawings (plans, elevations, sections, etc.).
 Building information modeling extends the three primary spatial dimensions (width, height and depth), incorporating information about time (so-called 4D BIM), cost (5D BIM), asset management, sustainability, etc. BIM therefore covers more than just geometry.
 It also covers spatial relationships, geospatial information, quantities and properties of building components (for example, manufacturers' details), and enables a wide range of collaborative processes relating to the built asset from initial planning through to construction and then throughout its operational life.

 BIM authoring tools present a design as combinations of "objects" – vague and undefined, generic or product-specific, solid shapes or void-space oriented (like the shape of a room), that carry their geometry, relations, and attributes.
 BIM applications allow extraction of different views from a building model for drawing production and other uses.
 These different views are automatically consistent, being based on a single definition of each object instance.
 BIM software also defines objects parametrically; that is, the objects are defined as parameters and relations to other objects so that if a related object is amended, dependent ones will automatically also change.
 Each model element can carry attributes for selecting and ordering them automatically, providing cost estimates as well as material tracking and ordering.

 For the professionals involved in a project, BIM enables a virtual information model to be shared by the design team (architects, landscape architects, surveyors, civil, structural and building services engineers, etc.), the main contractor and subcontractors, and the owner/operator.
 Each professional adds discipline-specific data to the shared model – commonly, a 'federated' model which combines several different disciplines' models into one.
 Combining models enables visualisation of all models in a single environment, better coordination and development of designs, enhanced clash avoidance and detection, and improved time and cost decision-making.

 BIM wash

 "BIM wash" or "BIM washing" is a term sometimes used to describe inflated, and/or deceptive, claims of using or delivering BIM services or products.
-Also termed, "faking the BIM."

-Usage throughout the project life-cycle
+Usage throughout the asset life cycle

-Use of BIM goes beyond the planning and design phase of the project, extending throughout the building life cycle.
+Use of BIM goes beyond the planning and design phase of a project, extending throughout the life cycle of the asset.
 The supporting processes of building lifecycle management include cost management, construction management, project management, facility operation and application in green building.

+Common Data Environment

 A 'Common Data Environment' (CDE) is defined in ISO 19650 as an: